 The water haul cast begins with your line completely outstretched downstream of you.
 We then raise our rod tip to clear all fly line from the water.
 This will reduce any excess drag during the cast.
 With the rod tip lifted, this will be about the peak height our line and flies should reach during the cast.
 The main problem most anglers encounter is dropping their rod tip back before moving forward with the cast.
 While this would be how you load spinning or baitcast gear, which most bass or saltwater anglers are accustomed to, this drops our fly line back to the water causing much more resistance.
 This will lead to a shortened cast, far less accuracy, and often an unwanted splashy landing for our flies.
-Being patient and allowing yourself to setup for this water haul cast will help you entire presentation once one the water as well as an outstretched or straightened line will be much easier to manage.
+Being patient and allowing yourself to setup for this water haul cast will help your entire presentation once on the water as well as an outstretched or straightened line will be much easier to manage.

 Mastering the Drag Free Drift